Last Updated on September 24, 2022

 Furthermore, the type of star anise we typically think of is Chinese star anise, which is generally safe for human consumption.
 Yet, there is a form called Japanese star anise, which is dangerous to consume for all humans in any amount (source: International Journal of Chemical and Biochemical Sciences).

-Therefore, ensure you are getting your Chinese star anise from reputable sources and suppliers to be confident that your star anise is not contaminated with Japanese star anise.
+Therefore, ensure you are getting your Chinese anise from reputable sources and suppliers to be confident that it is not contaminated with Japanese anise.

 Is Anise Tea Safe to Drink When Pregnant?